jha-shubham01/drf-signup-otp/README.md

-# Signup in Django, and DRF using OTP
+# Signup in Django, DRF, and VueJS2 using OTP
 This project is used for creating user signup in Django, and Django Rest Framework by using OTP<br/>
 And limiting the OTP sending to 3 times.
 After 3rd OTP user can request a new OTP after an hour.

-## To run the project
+## To run the backend project
 Prerequisites: Python3, virutalenv

-1. Checkout the code
+1. Checkout the code and nagivate inside backend/ dir
 2. Create a virtual environment (virutalenv .env)
 3. Activate the environment (source .env/bin/activate)
 4. Install all the packages (pip install -r requirements.txt)